home-assistant/home-assistant.io/source/_docs/installation.markdown

 ## Recommended

 These install options are fully supported by Home Assistant's documentation.
-For example, if a integration requires that you install something to make it work on one of these methods then the integration page will document the steps required.
+For example, if an integration requires that you install something to make it work on one of these methods then the integration page will document the steps required.

 <div class='note'>